Socialist Republic of Serbia: Government

 Since 1945, the most senior state official in Serbia, and thus de facto head of state, was President of the People's Assembly of Serbia, who also presided over the collective Presidency of the People's Assembly (1945–1953), and Presidency of the Assembly (1953–1990).
 In 1974, new Constitution of Serbia was adopted, and collective state presidency was formed, not as a committee of the Assembly, but as a supreme governing body.
 Since then, President of the Presidency served as the most senior state official of the Socialist Republic of Serbia.
 At first, President was elected for 4 years mandate, but in 1982 it was lowered to 2 years.

 Main executive body, since 1945, was the People's Government of Serbia.
 In 1953, it was renamed as the Executive Council of Serbia.
 It served as the executive branch of the People's Assembly.
-President of the Executive Council had a role of Prime Minister.
+The president of the Executive Council had a role of prime minister.